-England is in uncertain times.
-Here are four events that underpin Sansom's dazzling novel, and that have shaped our history.
+Here we take a closer look at four events that underpin C. J. Sansom's dazzling novel and shaped our history.

 This access overturned centuries of priestly privilege.
-Now any literate common man – or common woman – could read the Bible for themselves.
-And in English, as opposed to hearing it read to them in Latin.
-Even earwigging illiterates could at last understand the word of God as it spoke to them in their native tongue.
+Now any literate common man, or common woman could read the Bible for themselves in English, as opposed to hearing it read to them in Latin.
+Even earwigging illiterates could, at last, understand the word of God as it spoke to them in their native tongue.

-When it came to religion, however, Henry VIII was essentially a conservative, and ‘would’, as one biographer has put it, ‘probably have stayed Defender of the Faith if only the Faith had defended his right to annul his marriage to Catherine of Aragon and marry elsewhere.’
-And in the final years of his reign, the king, by then constantly plagued by suppurating leg ulcers and so grotesquely overweight that he had to be wheeled around in a specially designed cart, passed a number of draconian measures to curb what he judged to be heretical religious dissent.
+When it came to religion, however, Henry VIII was essentially a conservative, and would, as one biographer has put it, ‘probably have stayed defender of the faith if only the faith had defended his right to annul his marriage to Catherine of Aragon and marry elsewhere.’
+In the final years of his reign, the king, by then constantly plagued by suppurating leg ulcers and extremely overweight, passed a number of draconian measures to curb what he judged to be heretical religious dissent.

 4. Katherine Parr: the writer queen

-As well as being Henry VIII's last wife and one of only two wives to outlive the monarch.
-But Katherine was also the first woman to publish under her own name in English in England.
-She was deeply sympathetic to and well-read in the new faith of Protestantism and would have seen the marriage in terms of fulfilling a religious duty: Henry had freed England from rule of the Pope, and under her guidance she could prevent him lapsing back to Rome and possibly even advance the Protestant cause.
+As well as being Henry VIII's last wife and one of only two wives to outlive the monarch, Katherine was also the first woman to publish under her own name in English in England.
+She was deeply sympathetic to and well-read in the new faith of Protestantism and would have seen the marriage in terms of fulfilling a religious duty: Henry had freed England from the rule of the pope, and under her guidance, she could prevent him lapsing back to Rome and possibly even advance the Protestant cause.